Kzumbakis/HT-Task/README.md

-This project was created solely for a practical task for Hostinger
+This project was created solely for a practical task.